mango-gremlin/arch-enemies/README.md

 It allows for insights of struggles that we've had throughout development and now, at the end of the semester, contains a playable demo-game!

+This game was developed for a course which is now over.
+We will not be working on the game for now, but we might come back to it later when we have time.

 https://github.com/mango-gremlin/arch-enemies/assets/104830903/3c05e73a-da42-4598-9d6c-300137e44355